 - The following websites:

-If you want more information on toilet training, Bladder & Bowel UK also have a confidential helpline at firstname.lastname@example.org or at Tel: 0161 214 4591
+If you want more information on toilet training a child with a disability, Bladder & Bowel UK also have a confidential helpline at email@example.com or at Tel: 0161 214 4591